kodeFant/fp-unite/README.md

 fp-unite seeks to empower functional programming to the mainstream so we can make it more relevant by creating jobs, high-quality libraries, and having a supportive tribe for sharing knowledge and collaborating.

-**To keep the quality of the community high and motivational, we have a few guidelines that we will moderate by:**
+**To maintain a community of high quality, we have a few guidelines that we will moderate by:**

 ## 1. A safe space